tapjs/tapjs/docs/src/content/docs/api/index.md

 * `only` Set to `true` to run this test when in `runOnly` mode.
   See [filtering tests using only](/docs/api/only)
 * `runOnly` Set to `true` to only run tests with `only:true` set.
+* `strict` Treat invalid `TAP` output as an error.  `node-tap` will never _produce_ invalid `TAP` output, but this is useful when spawning child tests as subprocesses, or consuming `TAP` from some other source.
+* `saveFixture` Set to `true` to save the folder created by `t.testdir()` instead of cleaning it up at the end of the test.
+* `jobs` When running parallel tests, this is the number of child tests to run in parallel.

 ### t.todo([name], [options], [function])